 - Vehicles with a beneficiary deed.

 If you have a retirement account or a life insurance policy, you might recall filling out a designated beneficiary form, indicating who you wanted to inherit that asset upon your passing.
 This single form turned that asset into a “non-probate asset”.
 In regard to your home or vehicle, if you jointly own these assets, they are automatically transferred to the other individual on the title or deed upon your passing.
 If you do not jointly own a vehicle or home, if you fill out a beneficiary deed or a transfer-upon-death form, and file said form with the local DMV or Clerk and Recorder, these assets become “non-probate assets”.
 These forms are very simple and a quick way to make your property a “non-probate asset”.
-If you would like more information on this topic, or estate planning in general, please contact Anne K. McMichael at [email protected] or 303-572-4200 to schedule a free consultation.
+If you would like more information on this topic, or estate planning in general, please contact Anne K. McMichael at [email protected] or 303-572-4200 to schedule a initial consultation.